This page will keep a running list of products, services, books and other various things that I’m a fan of.

 Blogging/Web Hosting: Bluehost (affiliate)

 After researching for ages about which web host to signup with, I chose Bluehost since it had the best reviews and more flexibility in terms of how your blog looks/operates compared to the free ones.
 I can now confirm it is very easy to get started and Bluehost has an option to install WordPress in one click…getting you creating and tapping away on your own little blog in no time!

-Starting a blog was a great idea.
-It’s good to share your ideas and what you’ve learned with the world, with the goal to help others.
+Starting a blog turned out to be a great idea.
+It’s good sharing your ideas and what you’ve learned with the world, with the goal of helping others.
 If nothing else, it’s healthy to have a good rant every now and then!

 For folks living in the main capital cities of Australia, Uber is a no brainer.
 It’s cheaper, easier, more reliable, more transparent and more fun than catching a taxi.
 Push a button on your phone and BAM… a car arrives.
 How cool is that?